Return

 Nightshades refer to a group of vegetables and food items that contain solanine — a glycoalkaloid compound that can be toxic to the body, especially when consumed in significant quantities.
 Tomatoes, eggplants, bell peppers, chilli peppers, and potatoes are the most popular members of this food group.

 Indeed, research studies are yet to establish whether nightshades can trigger arthritis pain.
+Although research is still limited, some individuals with arthritis report reduced joint pain after eliminating nightshades from their diet.
+This could be due to personal sensitivity to solanine or other compounds.
 However, scientists have suggested that removing these food items from their diets can help older people manage their arthritis symptoms better.

 9. Dairy